ABZ-Aaron/CoinCap-API-Pipeline/notes/instructions.md

 ```

 Restart terminal and run `ssh coincap` to connect to your instance.
 Read more [here](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssh-shortcut).
 This may not work on Windows.

+Note that the Public IPv4 DNS will change if you stop your instance, and restart it.
 ## Shut Down Docker

 Connect to EC2 instance, navigate to `~/project` and run: